dyazincahya/pages-transition-loader-by-vanilla-js/README.md

-# Pages Transition Loader by Vanilla JS
+# Pages Transition Loader by Vanilla JS (PTL)
-Pages Transition Loader by Vanilla JS
+PTL is an acronym from Pages Transition Loader by Vanilla JS